Forum shopping: Efforts to discourage forum shopping

-While the plaintiff commencing the litigation is generally considered the master of his/her own complaint, courts may object to forum shopping for several reasons.
+While the plaintiff commencing the litigation is generally considered the master of their own complaint, courts may object to forum shopping for several reasons.
 The fair resolution of a case hinging on technical differences from one jurisdiction to the next would offend the sense of justice, and more practically, judges may fear that having the reputation of a forum favorable to certain types of plaintiffs will delay the timely dispensation of justice in other cases by increasing their workload.

 Under the Erie doctrine, a federal court hearing a case under the diversity jurisdiction must apply the law of the state in which the court is sitting.
 When a case has connection to more than just a single state, the forum state's choice of law principles generally guide the selection of what place's law will apply.

 Parties to a contract may seek to prevent forum shopping by inserting a forum selection clause or a choice of law clause in their contract.
 Such clauses are now generally enforced by the courts.

+In June 2023, Illinois governor JB Pritzker signed a bill intended to discourage forum shopping by requiring that any lawsuits challenging the constitutionally of a state law be filed in one of two counties, either Sangamon County where the state capital of Springfield is located, or Cook County, the state's most populous county and home to multiple state offices in Chicago.

+In March 2024, the Judicial Conference of the United States announced a policy against "judge shopping" for cases seeking a nationwide injunction or related relief.
+"Judge shopping" in this context refers to forum shopping in which a litigant files in a local division of a district court where one or two judges are assigned nearly all cases (such as the Amarillo division of the Northern District of Texas or the Waco division of the Western District of Texas) rather than in a larger division with multiple judges.
+Under the new policy, the Judicial Conference said that district courts should randomly assign any civil case seeking nationwide or statewide relief to any judge within the district.
+But the Judicial Conference policy is merely a recommendation and is not binding; on March 29, 2024, the Northern District of Texas, home to two judges frequently sought out by conservative litigants, announced that it would not adopt the Judicial Conference's recommendations.